mrisney/appnet-android-challenge/README.md

 }
 ```

-Importanat that Android App Permissions in AndroidManifest is set appropriately:
+Important that the Android app permissions in AndroidManifest is set appropriately:
 ```java
 <uses-permission android:name="android.permission.INTERNET" />
 ```